Arny Ross: Personal life

 Ross was born in Dasmariñas, Cavite, to a Policewoman mother.
 When she studied at De La Salle University-Dasmariñas she became a great dancer, which became her stepping stone to fame.
 Before she joined Protégé, she participated in beauty pageants not only in her hometown, Dasmariñas and her Province, Cavite but also in Southern Luzon and National Pageants including Miss Teem Philippines and PRISAA, in which she eventually won.
 She also worked for Dasmariñas Rep. Elpidio Barzaga.

-She is married to her longtime partner for 13 years, Frank Banogon on November 9, 2021 in Tagaytay.
+She is married to her longtime partner for 13 years, Frank Banogon on November 9, 2021, in Tagaytay.
 Ross gave birth to their first child named Jordan Franco on July 27, 2022.

 Career

 She became the cover girl of FHM Philippines for May 2015, in which she joined forces with social media sweethearts Ann B. Mateo and Cyen Lazam as the FHM May 2015 Online Babes.
-According to an episode of 24 Oras, all Bubble Shakers would perform on the 100 Sexiest Party dubbed as FHM BroCon on July 11, 2015 at the SMX Convention Center (SM Mall of Asia) but their rankings in the said list allegedly led them to boycott the event.
+According to an episode of 24 Oras, all Bubble Shakers would perform on the 100 Sexiest Party dubbed as FHM BroCon on July 11, 2015, at the SMX Convention Center (SM Mall of Asia) but their rankings in the said list allegedly led them to boycott the event.

-During Protégé: Season 2, Ross had a conflict with renowned actress-director Gina Alajar, alleging that the latter plays favoritism towards co-candidate Thea Tolentino.
-Her alleged childish attitude on the show was rumored to be the reason why she was eliminated from the competition.
-Thea Tolentino, on the other hand, emerged as the Grand Winner of the reality contest.